 Origins of Information Processing Theory

 George Armitage Miller was the first to put forth the idea of the theory of information processing.
 He was one of the original founders of cognition studies in psychology.
-His studies are based on Edward C. Tolman’s sign and latent learning theories, which proposes that learning is an internal and complex process which involves mental processes (Çeliköz, Erişen, & Şahin, 2019).
+His studies are based on Edward C. Tolman’s sign and latent learning theories, which propose that learning is an internal and complex process which involves mental processes (Çeliköz, Erişen, & Şahin, 2019).

 Miller discovered the capacity of the working memory, which can generally hold up to seven plus or minus two items.
 Additionally, he coined the term “chunking” when describing the functionalities of short-term memory.